-Some economists are arguing that the machine learning revolution is off slow start – but that we’re about to see a major acceleration.
+Some economists are arguing that the machine learning revolution is off to a slow start – but that we’re about to see a major acceleration.

 While artificial intelligence has been in development for years, it seems to be finally making a major impact on legacy industries.
 We are at an inflection point for machine learning and AI, thanks to decades of incubation and development in the IT sector and an influx of new talent.

 The startup world illustrates this point clearly.
 A new generation of deep tech startups is emerging that demonstrates exactly how far AI has come.
-These teams are bringing AI into the C-Suite by leveraging “task-specific” machine learning to transform non-software industries, from hospitality to HVAC.
+These teams are bringing AI into the C-Suite by leveraging “task-specific” machine learning to transform non-software industries, from hospitality to logistics to energy.

 Logistics and hospitality are two legacy industries where AI has been slow to change business as usual.
 However, new AI startups are shaking things up.